alicescfernandes/random-who/README.md

 If you are wondering why, check out the [FAQ](FAQ.md)

 ### Roadmap
-I know have sort-of roadmap for this: https://github.com/users/alicescfernandes/projects/2
+I now have sort-of roadmap for this: https://github.com/users/alicescfernandes/projects/2

 ### New Features